PagerBuddy/Server/README.md

    ```

 ## Documentation
-We are working on a [wiki](https://github.com/PagerBuddy/Server/wiki) and compiled version of the code markup.
-Hang tight!
+Checkout the [wiki](https://github.com/PagerBuddy/Server/wiki) for concepts an general usage information.
+We are constantly extending the wiki content.
-In the meantime feel free to ask any questions or problems you may have in the form of an issue...
+Look [here](https://pagerbuddy.github.io/Server/) for a compiled version of the code markup.

 ## Apps
 Currently the apps for iOS and Android can only be used with the "original" server instance.
 This will change very soon - making the app usable for any server operator.
 You will however have to operate a FCM project for your server (free).
 Until then have a look at the apps: